aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 ## How to Rename Merge Fields

-Below example shows how to rename merge fields in a Word document.
+The code example given below shows how to rename merge fields in a Word document.
 You can download the template file of this example from here.

-{{< gist "aspose-words" "38845012a35610163a07b547a36d6563" "cpp-Programming-Documents-Fields-RenameMergeFields-RenameMergeFields.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-RenameMergeFields-RenameMergeFields.cpp" >}}

-{{< gist "aspose-words" "38845012a35610163a07b547a36d6563" "cpp-Programming-Documents-Fields-RenameMergeFields-MergeField.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-RenameMergeFields-MergeField.cpp" >}}